CeMM Principal Investigator

-Joanna Loizou received her Ph.D. at the University of Manchester and Sussex with Keith Caldecott, and carried out post-doctoral research at the International Agency for Research on Cancer, Lyon, France with Zhao-Qi Wang and Zdenko Herceg and later at the London Research Institute, CRUK, England with Axel Behrens.
-She joined CeMM in 2011.
+Joanna Loizou received her Ph.D. at the University of Manchester with Keith Caldecott, and carried out post-doctoral research at the International Agency for Research on Cancer, Lyon, France and later at the London Research Institute, CRUK, England.
+She joined CeMM as a Principal Investigator in 2011.

 Map of synthetic rescue interactions for the Fanconi anemia DNA repair pathway identifies USP48.
 Velimezi G, Robinson-Garcia L, Muñoz-Martínez F, Wiegant WW, Ferreira da Silva J, Owusu M, Moder M, Wiedner M, Rosenthal SB, Fisch KM, Moffat J, Menche J, van Attikum H, Jackson SP, Loizou JI.
 Nature Communications, Jun 11;9(1):2280, 2018 (abstract)

 Repair of UV-Induced DNA Damage Independent of Nucleotide Excision Repair Is Masked by MUTYH.
 Mazouzi A, Battistini F, Moser SC, Ferreira da Silva, Wiedner M, Owusu M, Lardeau C-H, Ringler A, Weil B, Neesen J, Orozco M, Kubicek S, Loizou JI.
 Molecular Cell Nov 16;68(4):797-807, 2017 (abstract)